Health inclusion

 We work in Partnership with the NHS Health Inclusion Team to run a weekly on-site drop in with a community nurse as well as a mental health support team for clients who do not regularly access healthcare.
 The community nurse can triage and refer clients for further treatment/investigation, complete bloodwork and provide prescriptions.
 Sessions are highly attended with numerous examples of clients accessing healthcare, where they’ve not previously engaged.

-We also regularly refer clients to TB screening services, while all our clients are encouraged and supported to register with a GP.
-As well as signposting our key workers will attend appointments with clients where it is felt that they would benefit from this additional support.
+We also regularly refer clients to TB screening services, and all our clients are encouraged and supported to register with a GP.
+As well as signposting, our key workers will attend appointments with clients when they believe they would benefit from this additional support.